rayxsong/research/content/FSM/Week 6.md

 - https://eureka-research.github.io/

 ## Documentation
 To improve code readability, transfer all documentations from Google Doc to Obsidian, and hosting with [Quartz](https://quartz.jzhao.xyz/) online.
+Simple and good.
+Love it.